barbosaGdev/account-manager/README.md

 # account-manager-api

-An manager for manage months accounts
+A manager application to manage monthly bills